 It’s a freeze dried raw formula which can be feed as is or re-hydrated with water, which we’d recommend.

 This food is both limited in ingredients and extremely low in carbohydrates, making it a great choice for a variety of dogs, including those with allergies, or even diabetes.
-It’s comprised of 95% meat in whatever flavor you choose: chicken, rabbit, pollock, or quail.
+This food contains 95% meat in whatever flavor you choose: chicken, rabbit, pollock, or quail.

 Having such a high meat content also means that this food is more attractive for dogs.
 That’s good news if you have a picky eater, and even if you’d like to go with a cheaper food, you can use this one as a topper to get them to eat their meal.